zalando/zalando.github.io/_docs/releasing/Discontinuing-a-project.md

 and/or the project has no internal usage.
 While these two factors typically overlap, a project with internal usage and no maintainers needs support to [find new internal maintainers]() rather than being discontinued.

-Events which typically triggers a project being discontinued:
+Events which typically trigger a project to become discontinued:

 - Zalando Employee, maintaining the project, is leaving the company
 - Internal use of project is phased out / replaced